DavidWells/davidwells.io-v1/content/blog/2016-01-30-your-user-is-drunk.md

 ---
-title: Your User is Drunk
+title: Your user is drunk
 author: DavidWells
 date: 2016-01-30 16:32:29
 layout: post